drduh/macOS-Security-and-Privacy-Guide/README.md

 $ sudo ifconfig en0 ether $(openssl rand -hex 6 | sed 's%\(..\)%\1:%g; s%.$%%')
 ```

+It is also good to know that macOS will store your Wi-FI SSID and passwords in NVRAM, because Recovery mode needs access to restore from the internet.
+When you need to pass your Mac along, be sure to either clear NVRAM or de-authenticate your Mac from your Apple account, which will clear the NVRAM.
+(Resetting the SMC will clear some of the NVRAM, but not all.)

 **Note** MAC addresses will reset to hardware defaults on each boot.

 Also see [feross/SpoofMAC](https://github.com/feross/SpoofMAC).